 If you are weak-kneed you may want to think twice about treading onto this bridge.
 But if you have an insatiable hunger for adventure and thrill, then this bridge that swings eight stories high, will give you plenty of that.

-The bridge has a long and interesting history, featuring the Tisor brothers behind it.
+The Columbus Junction Swinging Bridge has a long and interesting history, featuring the Tisor brothers behind it.
 People say that the bridge you see today is the third one that had to be overhauled for travelers to safely cross over the ravine.
 As the stories go, there is the tale of a love-sick maiden and her grief of unrequited love attached with the bridge, and that her mournful cries often haunt at night around the bridge area.

 Operating since 1893, Fenelon Place Elevator is the world’s steepest and shortest railroad, exclusive only to the State of Iowa.
 The Fenelon Place Elevator stands at a height of 300 feet only, but even then, it offers mesmerizing views of the Mississippi River.